rajivshah3/documentation/utils/0.1/official/load-balancer/overview.md

 - [timeoutMs](https://github.com/iotaledger/client-load-balancer/blob/master/docs/classes/loadbalancersettings.md#optional-timeoutms): The amount of time in milliseconds that you want to wait for a response from a node before using the fail mode
 - [snapshotAware](https://github.com/iotaledger/client-load-balancer/blob/master/docs/classes/loadbalancersettings.md#optional-snapshotaware): Whether to log a message to the console if the requested transactions have been deleted by the node during a snapshot

-In this guide, we use a random walk strategy that selects the next node in the list after every successful request and that tries all nodes before throwing an exception.
+In this tutorial, we use a random walk strategy that selects the next node in the list after every successful request and that tries all nodes before throwing an exception.

 1. Create a new file called `index.js`, and require the package